-Prohibits private religious organizations or schools from serving as charter contractors
+Prohibits private religious organizations or schools from serving as contractors to charter schools

 Caps charter school growth and limits NCB authorizations for small districts

 Implements unnecessary mandates on credentialing and reporting

 CONCLUSION

 AB 84 is not about accountability-it is about control.
 It reflects a coordinated effort by entrenched interests to eliminate competition from charter schools by burying them in red tape.
 Students, not systems, should come first in education policy.